rawatamit/GraphMatching/README.md

 	-s -- compute a stable matching
 	-p -- compute a maximum cardinality popular matching -m -- compute a maximum cardinality matching
-	-h -- compute a matching in a given HRLQ instance
+	-h -- compute a feasible matching in a given HRLQ instance -e -- compute a maximal envy free matching in an HRLQ instance -y -- compute an envy free matching using Yokoi's algorithm in an HRLQ instance

 To provide an input graph, and the output matching filename: